-There is no doubt about the greatness of Mark Spitz in his time and Michael Phelps’ recent ongoing dominance on the swimming scene.
+There is no doubt about the greatness of Mark Spitz in his time and Michael Phelps' dominance in the modern era.
+Both are multiple Olympic champions with legendary status.

 Michael Phelps vs. Mark Spitz